Showing posts with label Brighton General Cemetery burials. Show all posts

 Moton and Rebecca had four children.
 Their son David, was on September 28, 1857 at 119 Elizabeth Street and he died in Sydney in September 7, 1906.
 (6) Their three daughters were - Sarah Maria, born on January 31, 1864 at 124 Collins Street; Isabella Deborah, born in April 1867 at 3 Alfred Place, Victoria Street, Carlton and Hannah Victoria on September 30, 1869, also at 3 Alfred Place.
 (7)

 Hannah is the best known as she was the wife of General Sir John Monash, who needs no introduction.
-They had married at the Freemasons Hall in Collins Street on April 8, 1891 in a service, conducted by Rabbi Solomon M. Solomon.
+They had married at the Freemasons Hall in Collins Street on April 8, 1891 in a service, conducted by Rabbi Joseph Abrahams.
 Hannah was 21 and John was 25.
 They had one daughter Bertha on January 22, 1893.
 Hannah died on February 27, 1920 at her home Iona, in Toorak.
-Her service was conducted by Rabbi Dr Joseph Abrahams.
+Her service was conducted by Rabbi Joseph Abrahams.
 (8) Rabbi Abrahams had recently retired as the senior minister of the Melbourne Hebrew Congregation and only two weeks before the funeral had addressed a large crowd at the Prahran Town Hall at a function held by the Jewish Community to welcome General Monash on his return from active service abroad.
 (9).
 Hannah is buried in a double grave at Brighton Cemetery, with her husband, who died in October 8, 1931.
 (10)

 Hannah Victoria Monash